-Responsibility of the Management Board and the Supervisory Board for the financial statements
+Responsibility of the Management and Supervisory Boards for the consolidated financial statements

-The Company's Management Board is responsible for the preparation, on the basis of properly maintained book of accounts, of the annual financial statements which give a fair and clear view of the Company's financial position and results of operations in accordance with International Financial Reporting Standards endorsed by the European Union, the adopted accounting policies, the applicable laws and the Company's Articles of Association, as well as for internal controls which the Management Board considers necessary to enable the preparation of financial statements which are free from material misstatement due to fraud or error.
+The Parent Company's Management Board is responsible for the preparation of the annual consolidated financial statements which give a fair and clear view of the Group's financial position and results of operations in accordance with International Financial Reporting Standards endorsed by the European Union, the adopted accounting policies, the applicable laws and the Parent Company's Articles of Association, as well as for internal controls which the Management Board considers necessary to enable the preparation of consolidated financial statements which are free from material misstatement due to fraud or error.

-In preparing the financial statements, the Company's Management Board is responsible for assessing the Company's ability to continue as a going concern, disclosing, if necessary, any matters related to continuing in operation and for adopting the going concern principle as the basis of accounting, except for situations in which the Management Board either intends to liquidate the Company or discontinue conducting economic activities or there is no real alternative to the liquidation or discontinuation of operations.
+In preparing the consolidated financial statements, the Company's Management Board is responsible for assessing the Group's ability to continue as a going concern, disclosing, if necessary, any matters related to continuing in operation and for adopting the going concern principle as the basis of accounting, except for situations in which the Management Board either intends to liquidate the Group or discontinue conducting economic activities or there is no real alternative to the liquidation or discontinuation of operations.

-The Company's Management Board and the members of the Supervisory Board are obliged to ensure that the financial statements comply with the requirements specified in the Accounting Act.
-The members of the Supervisory Board are responsible for overseeing the financial reporting process.
+The Management Board and Members of the Supervisory Board of the Parent Company are obliged to ensure that the consolidated financial statements comply with the requirements of the Accounting Act of 29 September 1994 ("the Accounting Act" - consolidated text: Journal of Laws of 2019, item 351, as amended) The members of the Supervisory Board are responsible for overseeing the financial reporting process.

-Registered Auditor's responsibility for the audit of the financial statements
+Registered Auditor's responsibility for the audit of the consolidated financial statements

-Our goal is to obtain reasonable assurance that the financial statements as a whole are free from material misstatements due to fraud or error and to issue a registered auditor's report which includes our opinion.
+Our goal is to obtain reasonable assurance that the consolidated financial statements as a whole are free from material misstatements due to fraud or error and to issue a registered auditor's report which includes our opinion.
 Reasonable assurance is a high level of assurance but it does not guarantee that an audit conducted in accordance with the NSA will always detect an existing material misstatement.
-Misstatements may result from fraud or error and are considered material if it can be reasonably expected that, individually or collectively, they could affect the economic decisions of the users made on the basis of the financial statements.
+Misstatements may result from fraud or error and are considered material if it can be reasonably expected that, individually or collectively, they could affect the economic decisions of the users made on the basis of the consolidated financial statements.

-The scope of the audit does not cover providing assurance as to the Company's future profitability or the effectiveness of its affairs being run by the Company's Management Board at present or in the future.
+The scope of the audit does not cover providing assurance as to the Group's future profitability or the effectiveness of its affairs being run by the Parent Company's Management Board at present or in the future.